Caught-on-camera incident gets NY sports fan banned from Madison Square Garden for life

-MIDTOWN, Manhattan (WPIX) — A spokesperson for NYC’s Madison Square Garden says a Rangers fan who punched two men in the face after Thursday’s playoff game has been banned from all MSG venues for life.
+MIDTOWN, Manhattan (WPIX) — A spokesperson for New York City’s Madison Square Garden said a Rangers fan who punched two men in the face after Thursday’s playoff game has been banned from all MSG venues for life.

 Officers arrived at the scene and arrested Anastasio, officials said.
 The Staten Island resident was charged with assault, disorderly conduct and harassment.